-A written record will be made of what information has been shared with whom, and when.
+A CPOM (Child Protection Online Monitoring) record will be made of what information has been shared with whom, and when.

-Child protection records will be stored securely in a central place separate from academic records.
+Child protection and safeguarding records are stored on CPOMS.
+Where paper copies are required these will be stored securely in a central place separate from academic records.
 Individual files will be kept for each child: the school will not keep family files.
 Files will be kept for at least the period during which the child is attending the school, and beyond that in line with current data legislation and guidance.